Wooo-boy here goes S reviewing another web3/crypto service!

 Where is YOUR Odysee account?

 If the link disappears for reasons.
 We’ll update this section of the blog.
+If you follow me leave in the comments below of your channel and will follow back.

 Anyone who makes a blog article about tech and never shows you using their services is a group of hypocrites.

 Odysee is a video-sharing service that feels like it needs more polish.
 From their impending lawsuit hells blocking the trade of all their tokens.
 To be forced to pay for a premium subscription or learn a lot of FFmpeg recipes.
 Or, use an application such as handbrake as we did in order to minimize bandwidth to upload a video.
-It’s a fairly steep learning curve for the average film who just wants to take their go-pro and dump it out to the internet!
+It’s a fairly steep learning curve for the average film guy who just wants to take their go-pro and dump it out to the internet!

 Will Odysee be successful?
 I guess it really comes down to a few factors.

-- Will YouTube continue to be oppressive puritan dicks?
+- Will YouTube continue to be oppressive puritan dicks? – Probably.

-- Will Odysee repair relations with search engines (There IS more than just Google boys, girls, and all of the robots fighting interdimensional battles) so they can at least attempt to be visible to the rest of the internet?
+- Will Odysee repair relations with search engines (There are more than just Google boys, girls, and all of the robots fighting interdimensional battles) so they can at least attempt to be visible to the rest of the internet?

 Clearly, there are people who have abandoned YouTube altogether and have now dedicated all resources of their channel to Odysee.
 It is of course good to see this level of middle-finger rebellion towards the normalities.
 The momentum simply needs to keep moving forward!